evidentlyai/evidently/docs/book/support/migration.md

 # If your code breaks

+If you get an error `no module named 'evidently.dashboard'`, you might be running the code that uses old API, with a newer Evidently version.

 To make sure your existing code that uses `Dashboards` or `json profiles` works, **fix the Evidently version to 0.2.8 or earlier**.

 For example, when installing Evidently, specify: